William J. Fox

 Brigadier General William Joseph Fox (December 23, 1897 – April 11, 1993) was a United States Marine Corps Reserve officer and engineer.
-Fox oversaw the construction of various military airfields, including Marine Corps Air Station El Toro in Irvine, California and Henderson Field in Guadalcanal, both of which he commanded.
-Fox also served as a civil engineer for the Los Angeles County from 1923 to 1955, after which, he moved to Mexico where he became a charro (a Mexican horse rider).
-The General William J. Fox Airfield in Lancaster, California is named after him.
+Fox oversaw the construction of various military airfields, including Marine Corps Air Station El Toro in Irvine, California, and Henderson Field in Guadalcanal, both of which he commanded.
+Fox also served as a civil engineer for Los Angeles County from 1923 to 1955, after which he moved to Mexico, where he became a charro (a Mexican horse rider).
+The General William J. Fox Airfield in Lancaster, California, is named after him.

 Early life

 William Joseph Fox was born on December 23, 1897, in Trenton, New Jersey.
 He graduated from high school in 1915 and completed an apprenticeship in carpentry.

 Military career

 Pre-World War II

 In 1918, Fox enlisted in the United States Army.
 He trained and studied at the University of Southern California (USC).
 Fox was selected to join officer candidate school, and by 1925, he attained the rank of sergeant.
-Beginning in 1925, Fox took flying lessons at Mines Field, the modern-day Los Angeles International Airport, and after obtaining his pilot license, Fox was a flight instructor.
+Beginning in 1925, Fox took flying lessons at Mines Field, the modern-day Los Angeles International Airport, and after obtaining his pilot license, was a flight instructor.
 In 1926, Fox became a military officer and was given the rank of second lieutenant.
 He was promoted to first lieutenant in 1929, but resigned his commission in 1932.
 By then, he had accumulated 200 flying hours and he was commissioned into the United States Marine Corps Reserve as a student pilot with the rank of first lieutenant.
 He earned his Wings of Gold once he completed his student pilot program.
 He eventually returned to USC where, in 1937, he graduated as a Bachelor of Engineering.

 Sometime after graduating from USC, Fox attended the Loyola Law School.
-In 1923, he began working as a civil engineer for the Los Angeles County, and in 1926, he became the chief engineer of the Los Angeles County Planning Commission.
+In 1923, he began working as a civil engineer for Los Angeles County, and in 1926, he became the chief engineer of the Los Angeles County Planning Commission.
 In 1933, following the Long Beach earthquake, Fox was appointed as the chief engineer of the Department of Building and Safety and the coordinator of Public Works and Grants.
 He also served as a member of the California State Planning Commission from 1934 to 1937.
-During World War II, Fox received a leave of absence from the Los Angeles County and retained all of his positions with the county.
+During World War II, Fox received a leave of absence from Los Angeles County and retained all of his positions with the county.

 On December 16, 1940, Fox became the commander of the VMS-7R United States Marine Corps Reserve squadron in Long Beach, California.
 In March 1941, Fox played the role of a stunt double for actor Errol Flynn in the film Dive Bomber.
 He was later inducted in the Hollywood Stuntman's Hall of Fame for his role in the film.